 It was a Thanksgiving miracle!

 Also, in the spirit of the Thanksgiving season, I gave the $80 that was left on my Subway gift card to a friend who could use it far more than I could.
 Sure, it was great to go downstairs on my lunch breaks and gorge without having to pay for it, getting to know the staff who’d often give me perplexed looks, wondering why I’d spend so much money on sandwiches of all things… but none of us live life isolated from the world around us.
-We forget too often to brighten other people’s days—not just our own.
+We often forget to brighten other people’s days—not just our own.

 The Bat Flip Heard the World ‘Round